andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 I dunno, that looks like a cliff

-"It looks like there's a trail that wraps around"
+"The map shows a trail that wraps around"

 That wraps around a cliff??